 1) Reading books, in public, by or about Thomas Pynchon.

-2) Reading work of his ‘heirs’, such as David Foster Wallace, David Mitchell, Neal Stephenson and Dave Eggers.
+2) Reading work of his ‘heirs’, such as David Foster Wallace, Jennifer Egan, David Mitchell, Rachel Kushner, Neal Stephenson and Dave Eggers.

 3) Reading work of authors who have cited Pynchon as an influence.
 These include: Don DeLillo, Ian Rankin, William Gibson, Alan Moore, Bruce Sterling and David Cronenberg.